nicolaskruchten/nicolaskruchten.github.io/_posts/2025-11-30-vibe-cading-a-data-physicalization.md

 > ok so I opened it in Bambu and assigned the second material and saved it as @modified.3mf ... regen your file and compare the two to figure out what changed and then update the script to generate the same kind of thing as it saves

-That worked really well: Claude is good at diffing text files and coding.
+That worked really well: Claude is good at diffing text files and coding to a spec.
 At this point, about 15 minutes in, I had a pretty good sense that things were going to work great, so I dove in and told it what I actually wanted.
-I knew I wasn't going to get the dimensions right the first time so I told it up front I wanted stuff to be parametric, bumping up the level of abstraction a bit from a single specific object to a design space of objects:
+I knew I wasn't going to get the dimensions right the first time so I told it up front I wanted to be able to tweak parameters, thereby bumping up the level of abstraction a bit from a single specific object to a design space of objects.
+This is the part that I found the most exciting of this process, since I could just describe fairly naturally what I wanted and it mostly just got it:

 > ok great, let's work on parameterizing this thing.
 >